godotengine/godot-docs/classes/class_audioeffectlimiter.rst

 | *Getter* | get_ceiling_db()      |
 +----------+-----------------------+

-The waveform's maximum allowed value.
+The waveform's maximum allowed value, in decibels.
 Value can range from -20 to -0.1.
 Default value: ``-0.1dB``.

 .. _class_AudioEffectLimiter_property_soft_clip_db: